Thirst (2009 film): Plot

 A police investigation ensues.
-Mrs. Ra drinks often after her son's death, sinking psychosomatically into a completely paralyzed state.
-Sang-hyun and Tae-ju are haunted by terrifying visions of Kang-woo's bloated corpse.
+Mrs. Ra drinks often after Kang-woo's death, sinking into a completely paralyzed state.
+Sang-hyun and Tae-ju are haunted by visions of Kang-woo's corpse.
 When Tae-ju lets slip that Kang-woo never abused her, Sang-hyun is enraged because he only killed Kang-woo to protect her.
-Teary-eyed, she asks Sang-hyun to kill her and let her return to her husband.
-He obliges by snapping her neck, but after feeding on her blood, decides he does not want to be alone forever and feeds her corpse his own blood.
+Distraught, she asks Sang-hyun to kill her and let her return to Kang-woo.
+Sang-hyun kills her, but after feeding on her blood, decides that he does not want to be alone forever and feeds her corpse his own blood.
 She awakens as a vampire.
 Mrs. Ra, knocked to the floor by a seizure, witnesses everything.

-Tae-ju quickly shows herself to be a remorseless monster, killing indiscriminately to feed, while Sang-hyun acts more conservatively, only killing when necessary.
-Their conflicting ethics result in a chase across the rooftops and a short battle.
-Some time later, Mrs. Ra manages to communicate to Kang-woo's friends that Sang-hyun and Tae-ju killed her son.
-Tae-ju quickly disposes of two of the friends, and Sang-hyun appears to eliminate the third.
+Tae-ju soon starts killing indiscriminately to feed, while Sang-hyun acts more conservatively, only killing when necessary.
+Their conflicting ethics result in a chase across the rooftops and a battle.
+Mrs. Ra eventually manages to communicate to Kang-woo's friends that Sang-hyun and Tae-ju killed her son.
+Tae-ju kills two of the friends, and Sang-hyun appears to eliminate a third one.
 Realizing the gravity of the situation, Sang-hyun tells Tae-ju that they must flee or be caught.
-Sang-hyun then places Mrs. Ra in his car, and with Tae-ju, drives into the night.
-Before leaving town, he makes a visit to the camp of worshipers who consider him the miracle EV survivor.
+Sang-hyun then places Mrs. Ra in his car and drives into the night with Tae-ju.
+Before leaving town, he makes a visit to the camp of people who worship him.
 He makes it seem like he tried to rape a girl, leading the campers to chase him away, no longer idolizing him.

-Back at the house, the third friend escapes, whom Sang-hyun only pretended to kill to protect her from Tae-ju.
-Upon waking from a nap in the car, Tae-ju realizes that Sang-hyun has driven to a desolate field with no cover from the imminent dawn.
+At the house, the third friend escapes; whom Sang-hyun only pretended to kill to protect her from Tae-ju.
+Meanwhile, Sang-hyun drives to a desolate field with no cover from the imminent dawn.
 Realizing his plan to have them both burn when dawn breaks, Tae-ju tries to hide but Sang-hyun foils her every attempt.
 Resigning herself to her fate, she joins him on the car hood, and both are burnt to ash by the sun, as Mrs. Ra watches from the backseat of the car.